Dissecting the FUD in the BIS report on Cryptocurrency

 Villaverde points out that the central reason fiat currencies like USD are stable is due to the $5 trillion traded daily on the foreign exchange market resulting in massive liquidity.

 Comparatively, the trading volume of cryptocurrencies is extremely small.
-Of course, there will be price volatility in markets which are still gaining liquidity.
+Of course, there will be price volatility in markets that are still gaining liquidity.

 Furthermore, central issuer’s DO NOT always guarantee fiat stability.
 Just look at Mugabe destroying the Zimbabwean Dollar by issuing money at will, and the second bout of hyperinflation with the Bond Notes.
 The result?
 A completely destabilised fiat currency with ZERO value, intrinsic or otherwise.
 BIS say it themselves “bank-issued money is only as good as the assets that back it”.